FDDQA/FDDQA/README.md

 ![Header](https://github.com/FDDQA/FDDQA/blob/main/Assets/logo.png)

 ## Hello!
 A little about me:
----
 Beginner QA-engineer.
 Looking for a job </br>
 Pedant, geek, workaholic </br>
-3+ years of system administration
+3+ years of system administration</br>
-More about me:
+More about me:</br>
-Aspiring Quality Assurance Engineer with a strong passion for ensuring software applications meet the highest standards of quality.
+Aspiring Quality Assurance Engineer with a strong passion for ensuring software applications meet the highest standards of quality. </br>
-Proficient in manual testing, familiar with automated testing tools, and experienced in the software development life cycle.
+Proficient in manual testing, familiar with automated testing tools, and experienced in the software development life cycle. </br>
-Strong problem-solving skills and attention to detail, with the ability to effectively communicate technical information to non-technical stakeholders.
+Strong problem-solving skills and attention to detail, with the ability to effectively communicate technical information to non-technical stakeholders. </br>
-Seeking an Internship in a dynamic and challenging environment where I can further develop my skills and contribute to the success of projects.
+Seeking an Internship in a dynamic and challenging environment where I can further develop my skills and contribute to the success of projects.</br>
 ---
 Developing games on the <a href="https://clck.ru/33VGY5">Yandex.Games